daudix/daudix.one/content/blog/site-and-blog-devlog/index.md

 ![ASCII art hover](ascii-art-hover.png)
 <figcaption>Hovered state, it becomes fully black and gains purple-blue glow</figcaption>

-- Images now scale up on hover and have round corners
+- Images now scale up on hover and have round corners.

 <video alt="Image hover" controls src="image-hover.webm"></video>
 <figcaption>Image zooming in on hover, with it loosing rounded corners</figcaption>

-- Code blocks now have some filters applied in dark mode for better visibility, the code blocks themselves are now more round and have shadows
+- Code blocks now have some filters applied in dark mode for better visibility, the code blocks themselves are now more round and have shadows.

 ![Code block](code-block.png)
 <figcaption>Code block in light mode</figcaption>